Vitamin B9 (Folate, folic acid, 5-methylenetetrahydrofolate) is water-soluble, and one of 8 B-Vitamins.

 I recommend using Vitamin B9 (Folate) as a nootropic supplement.

 Your body does not make Vitamin B9 on its own.
 So you must get folate from food or a supplement.

 Vitamin B9 (Folate) is especially helpful for those suffering from anxiety, depression, panic attacks, or OCD.
-Folate can help improve energy levels, reduce insomnia, and help increase energy levels.
+Folate can help reduce insomnia, and help increase energy levels.

 Experience shows Vitamin B9 helps stop and reverse the symptoms associated with high homocysteine levels.

 Vitamin B9 is also particularly helpful to quell anxiety caused by social situations.